Linkurious/linkurious.js/plugins/sigma.plugins.leaflet/README.md

  * The method will reset the geographical coordinates of the nodes that have been dragged.
 You must call `.syncNodes()` to apply the changes on the map.

 **bindAll()** : *sigma.plugins.leaflet*
- * The method will bind all event listeners.
+ * The method will bind all internal event listeners.

 **unbindAll()** : *sigma.plugins.leaflet*
- * The method will unbind all event listeners.
+ * The method will unbind all internal event listeners.

 **kill()**
  * The method will unbind all event listeners, restore Sigma settings and remove all references to Sigma and the Leaflet map.